 Light Motor Vehicle intended for commercial purposes

-The eligibility for acquiring a driving license in India depends on the class of vehicle and the driving license that the user wishes to obtain.
-The eligibility criteria for various permanent Driving license types in India are provided below:
+The eligibility for acquiring a driving licence in India depends on the class of vehicle and the driving licence that the user wishes to obtain.
+The eligibility criteria for various permanent Driving licence types in India are provided below:

 Motorcycles without gear (with a capacity of up to 50cc)